lumicks/pylake/docs/tutorial/force_calibration.rst

 It involves fitting a physical model to the power spectrum obtained in the previous step.
 This physical model relies on a number of parameters that have to be specified in order to get the correct calibration factors.

-The most important of these is the bead diameter (in microns).
+The most important parameters are the bead diameter (in microns) and viscosity.
 Let's use the bead diameter found in the calibration performed in Bluelake.

-You can optionally also provide a viscosity (in Pa/s) and temperature (in degrees Celsius).
+Note that the viscosity of water strongly depends on :ref:`temperature<temperature_theory>`.
 To find the viscosity of water at a particular temperature, Pylake uses :func:`~lumicks.pylake.viscosity_of_water` which implements the model presented in :cite:`huber2009new`.
 When omitted, this function will automatically be used to look up the viscosity of water for that particular temperature